 Needless to say, this time of year is a GOLDMINE for my kids.
-They always ask to take an extra loop around the block before pulling in the driveway, and Galaxy of Lights is a must for our family – Walking Nights & Driving Nights.
-So a few years ago when Tinsel Trail came to downtown Huntsville we were understandably excited.
+They always ask to take an extra loop around the block before pulling in the driveway, and Galaxy of Lights is a must for our family.
+So needless to say, the Tinsel Trail in downtown Huntsville makes us understandably excited.

 Tinsel Trail always officially opens the Friday after Thanksgiving and usually stays up through the weekend after New Year’s Eve.
-Now in its fourth year, the trail boasts more trees than ever before and lots of special events including a Ribbon Cutting and Kick-off on November 27.
+Now in its eleventh year, the trail boasts more trees than ever before and a Ribbon Cutting and Kick-off on November 27th.

 Dates/Times: November 27 – January 2, 2021; LED lights stay on all night!